ibmdbanalytics/ibmdbpy/blogs/use_case.md

-# Exploring in-database analytics with IBM dashDB and iPython notebooks using ibmdbpy
+# Exploring geospatial in-database analytics with IBM dashDB and iPython notebooks using ibmdbpy

-Traditional approaches to data analysis require data to be moved out of the database into a separate analytics environment for processing, and then back to the database, which is an expensive process.
+Traditional approaches to data analysis require data to be moved out of the database or files into a separate analytics environment for processing, and then back to the database or files, which is an expensive process.
-Doing the analysis in the database, where the data resides, eliminates the costs, time and security issues associated with the old approach by doing the processing in the data warehouse itself.
+Doing the analysis in a database, where the data resides, eliminates the costs, time and security issues associated with the old approach by doing the processing in the data warehouse itself.

-We have used the Python package ibmdbpy to enable the process of in-database analytics with dashDB and use it in pandas like syntax from Interactive Python notebooks.
+We have used the Python package [ibmdbpy](https://github.com/ibmdbanalytics/ibmdbpyhttps://github.com/ibmdbanalytics/ibmdbpy) to enable the process of in-database analytics with dashDB and use it in Pandas-like syntax from Interactive Python notebooks.
 The ibmdbpy package translates Pandas-like syntax into SQL and uses a middleware API (pypyodbc/JayDeBeApi) to send it to an ODBC or JDBC-connected database for execution.
-These SQL statements are translated to database queries at runtime as SQL pushdowns and the result is retrieved as a memory instance in the form of dataframes, which are easy to manipulate for further exploratory analysis.
-It reduces execution time for reading data and running complex queries on the data compared to fetching the entire dataset into memory, which might lead to much network overload and crashing of the notebook.
+These SQL statements are translated to database queries at runtime as SQL pushdowns.
+The result is retrieved as a memory instance in the form of dataframes, which are easy to manipulate for further exploratory analysis.
+It reduces execution time for reading data and running complex queries on the data compared to fetching the entire dataset into memory.
+It, therefore, avoids network overload and crashing of the notebook due to missing local memory.

-The architecture of ibmdbpy can be very precisely explained as below:

 ![png](ibmdbpy.png)

+## Getting started

 Here we describe a simple example on how to use ibmdbpy with dashDB from notebooks especially with geospatial data.